 \subsection{Dataset}

 We experimented on the dataset~\cite{landman2020close} designed to study close-range communication between marmosets.
 We used dual audio recordings from the dataset when two marmosets are together in a cage (excluding recordings when two marmosets are in separate cages).
-Each marmoset pair, familiar with each other after at least 3 months cohabitation before experiments, is placed in a homecage (77.5cm x 77.5cm x 147cm) with visual and auditory access.
-The home cage is located in an animal room with other cages positioned more than 90 cm away.
-The marmosets in other cages have no relation as a parent, siblings, or previous cage mates to the recorded marmosets.

-The researchers collected vocalizations using light recorders (Panictech and Polend digital voice recorders, 6.9g), mounted with duct tape on a leather jacket, positioned close to the mouth ($<$5cm) of each marmoset of the recording pair (Upper subfigure (a) of Figure~\ref{fig:dual_audio_takamichi}).
 The dataset includes 10 marmoset pairs housed together.
-The first five pairs (4 male-female pairs and 1 male-male pair) were recorded for about 1 to 2 hours a pair, with 8 to 12 sessions where each session lasted for 5 or 10 minutes.
-The second five pairs (1 male-female pair and 4 male-male pairs) were recorded for about 2 to 3 hours a pair, with 4 to 6 sessions where each session lasted for 30 minutes.